FadhilPM/tp/docs/DeveloperGuide.md

     Use case resumes at step 3.

 * 1c.
 Artist specifies an invalid filename consisting of unrecognised characters.
   * 1c1.
-ArtHive displays error message indicating invalid filename.
+ArtHive displays error message.
   * 1c2.
 Artist acknowledges the error.

     Use case returns to step 1.

 * 2a.
 ArtHive encounters an error during saving.
   * 2a1.
-ArtHive displays error message with details.
+ArtHive displays an error message.
   * 2a2.
 Artist acknowledges the error.

     Use case ends.